Adding controls to options

 Hash value Replaces the value with hashes.
 Allows values to be correlated by exact values even when they are unknown.
 String

-Note: The replace value options are different depending on whether the option has a schema added to the associated topic.
+Note: The replace value options are different depending on whether the option has a schema added to the associated event source.

-12. Optional: If a schema is NOT associated with the topic and you select Replace value, in the Replace value with field, select the type of the value you wish to replace with from String, Int or Double.
+12. Optional: If a schema is not associated with the event source and you select Replace value, in the Replace value with field, select the type of the value you wish to replace with from String, Int or Double.

-Important: If a schema is NOT associated with the topic, Event Endpoint Management cannot verify that the input for the value at the JSON path matches the type.
+Important: If a schema is not associated with the event source, Event Endpoint Management cannot verify that the input for the value at the JSON path matches the type.
 If these do not match then the whole message will be redacted.
-If you want to add a schema now, edit the topic information window.
+If you want to add a schema now, edit the information window of the event source.

 14. If you select Hash value, select the hash algorithm that you want to use.